jakemcgrath1999/muscle_model/README.md

 ![alt text](https://github.com/jakemcgrath1999/muscle_model/blob/main/extras/Screenshot%202022-12-06%20at%2011.08.26%20AM.png)

-For a demo with how to use the provided code, please see the demo folder *** insert link here to folder ***.
+For a demo with how to use the provided code, please see the demo folder.
+Here is a link to [activation demos](https://github.com/jakemcgrath1999/muscle_model/blob/main/demos/activation_demo.ipynb) and here is a link to contraction dynamics demos.

 ## model inputs and outputs